rustdesk/doc.rustdesk.com/content/self-host/pro/_index.en.md

 # Simple Install

 Copy and paste the above command into your linux terminal which take care of everything.
+[What the script does.](https://rustdesk.com/docs/en/self-host/pro/installscript/)

 `curl -s https://raw.githubusercontent.com/rustdesk/rustdesk-server-pro/main/install.sh | bash`